Stripe VS Authorize.Net: Which Is Better?

-- You Need Payment Services In Addition To A Gateway: Stripe works best as a comprehensive, all-in-one platform offering both a payment gateway and third-party payment processing.
-It delivers the gateway functionality at the same per-transaction cost as Authorize.Net and without the monthly fee.
+- You Need Payment Services In Addition To A Gateway: Stripe works best as a comprehensive, all-in-one platform offering both a payment gateway and payment processing.
+It delivers the gateway functionality at the same per-transaction cost as Authorize.Net — without the monthly fee.

 - You’re Doing Business Globally: Authorize.Net’s support for foreign transactions is good, but it’s not anywhere near as extensive as Stripe’s.
 Stripe supports local payment methods in addition to the popular international brands and can handle over 135 currencies.